aws-samples/sample-genai-on-eks-starter-kit/workshops/eks-genai-workshop/content/module1-interacting-with-models/Bedrock/index.en.md

 Ask Claude this question to see its technical depth:

 :::code{language=markdown showCopyAction=true}
-"Explain the concept of Kubernetes operators and provide a simple example of when you would create a custom operator."
+Explain the concept of Kubernetes operators and provide a simple example of when you would create a custom operator.
 :::

 **Expected Response**: Claude provides a comprehensive explanation with clear structure: